 The choice for consumers like us are overwhelming, but exciting too as we wait to see what happens next.

-It is worth mentioning, like a lot of modern devices, the iPad comes with various accessories (at additional cost!), including the Apple iPad Smart Cover which keeps the screen clean and free from scratches.
+It is worth mentioning, like many modern devices, the iPad comes with various accessories (at additional cost!), including the Apple iPad Smart Cover which keeps the screen clean and free from scratches.
 This also comes in a variety of colours.

-This page on the iPad revolution is rounded off quite nicely by this comprehensive article on the iPad Air 2 (Opens New Window), published in the Guardian (A UK based newspaper).
+This page on the iPad revolution is rounded off quite nicely by this comprehensive article on the iPad Air 2, published in the Guardian (A UK-based newspaper).